-- Delay in the automation of critical business processes - Delayed commercialisation of digital solutions - Remote working arrangements and increased demand for digital banking solutions

-- A key strategic pillar of the Bank is "Accelerating digital transformation".
-We strive to deliver the best digital banking experiences to our customers by ongoing investment in technology. - Use data analytics to offer tailored banking solutions, seamlessly across multiple digital channels. - Built a stable and sound digital infrastructure to offer digital solutions to customers.
-There is a significant increase in customer onboarding to our digital platforms. - Our investments in digital businesses augment our core product offering. - Modernise and simplify our systems and digitise our end-to-end process to reduce risks and costs, and to improve system availability and resilience. - Adhere to the relevant national and international standards to assure the safety and security of our digital operations. - Monitor emerging technologies, research and test the adoption of new innovative capabilities to maintain our technology leadership. - Track our programmes against the objectives and target KPIs throughout the lifecycle of our projects, to mitigate new threats.
+- Delay in the automation of critical business processes - Delayed commercialisation of digital solutions - Remote working arrangements and increased demand for digital banking solutions tal s, r prms.
+Modernise and simplify our systems and digitise our end-to-end process to reduce risks and costs, and to improve system availability and resilience.
+Adhere to the relevant national and international standards to assure the safety and security of our digital operations.
+Monitor emerging technologies, research and test the adoption of new innovative capabilities to maintain our technology leadership.
+Track our programmes against the objectives and target KPIs throughout the life mitigate new threats. ecycle of our projects, to Time frame Short to medium-term Capitals impacted Relevant GRI and boundary • 401: Employment - within • 404: Training and education - within Impacted SDGs